 Read

-Engineers from Northern Gas Networks (NGN), the gas distributor for the North of England, are carrying out repair work on gas pipes under Chanterlands Avenue in Hull.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Sunderland installing protective barriers to protect the gas network.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.